TobHop/tactigun-assets/README.md

 # How to compile to HTML?

 1. First you will need the scratch 3 (.sb3) file of the Tactigun engine I or II game or modified Tactigun version you want to compile to html.
+(I have some Tactigun builds you can use in the builds folder.)

 2. Go to the [Turbowarp Packager site](https://packager.turbowarp.org/) choose file, and upload the .sb3